morgoe/yogaruka/_posts/posts/2016-08-14-impressions-of-a-first-yoga-retreat.markdown

 But variety remains a strong point in our opinion, and peacefully confronting divergent ideas is always enriching.
 It also allows people to feel like they don’t need to all be asana experts, all be vegans, all be non-smokers, all be magic thinkers and flower-power and peace to the world.
 Someone has to welcome the “bad” yogis too.
 No judgements.

-### 2. Encouraging People to Choose Which Classes They Attended
+### 2. Encouraging people to choose which classes they attended

 From experience attending teacher trainings and specialisations, we knew that sometimes our bodies, so accustomed to the physical perils of modern life, can struggle with the jump into 3+ hours of yoga every day.
 We let people attend the classes they wanted to, and skip whenever it felt necessary.
 Everyone turned up to most classes anyway, and it meant that everyone stayed in great shape without injury throughout the week.
 (Plus the occasional lie-in is part of a holiday, right?)

-### 3. Improvising and Loose Scheduling
+### 3. Improvising and loose scheduling

 <div class="m-blog-imageWrapper">
 	<figure class="m-blog-image">